Skip to main content

 • Safe Parking Pilot

-Panhandling is often linked with homelessness, even though studies show that many panhandlers are not homeless.
-The City of Bellevue continues to work with the community and human service organizations to strategically address these two complicated issues.
+Panhandling is often linked with homelessness, though studies show that many panhandlers are not homeless.
+The City of Bellevue continues to work with human service organizations and the community to strategically address these two complicated issues.
 Here’s general information on panhandling along with several tips on how you can effectively assist those in need.

 The term “panhandling” traditionally refers to asking for money in a public space.
 Courts have ruled that it is protected as free speech under the First Amendment.
 Panhandling is not illegal unless the individual is blocking you or harassing you in some fashion.